-Over the past three years, shareholders have filed resolutions requesting that companies report whether a gender pay gap exists, and if so, what measures are being taken to eliminate the gap.
+Over the past three years, shareholders have filed resolutions requesting that companies report whether a gender, race, or ethnicity pay gap exists, and if so, what measures are being taken to eliminate the gap.
 While primarily filed at technology firms, in 2017, the resolutions were also filed at firms in the financial services, insurance, healthcare, and telecommunication sectors.
 Proponents are expected to continue this campaign by engaging companies and filing shareholder proposals on this issue.

-Public Fund Advisory Services Recommendation: Generally support requests for a report on a company's policies and goals to reduce any gender pay gap.
+Public Fund Advisory Services Recommendation: Generally support requests for reports on a company's pay data by gender, race, or ethnicity, or a report on a company's policies and goals to reduce any gender, race, or ethnicity pay gap.